rtavenar/hdr/content/parts/01/ot.md

 distance between pairs of vertices such as the shortest path distance.
 When $C$ is a metric, such as the shortest-path distance, we naturally equip the structure with the metric space $(\Omega_s,C)$.
- We denote by \emph{structure information} the set of all the structure embeddings $(x_{i})_i$ of the graph.
+ We denote by _structure information_ the set of all the structure embeddings $(x_{i})_i$ of the graph.
 We propose to enrich the previously described graph with a histogram which serves the purpose of signaling the relative importance of the vertices in the